OpenPrinting/openprinting.github.io/_documentation/03-designing-scanner-drivers.md

 ## Designing Components

-PAPPL provides callbacks for most of the events including submitting print/scan jobs, querying printer/scanner status and capabilities, and so forth to reduce the manufacturer's job and hence designing scanner applications is very much similar to designing printer application.
-The only difference if the additional callback support provided for the scan command.
+PAPPL provides callbacks for most of the events including submitting print/scan jobs, querying printer/scanner status and capabilities, and so forth to reduce the manufacturer's workload and hence designing scanner applications is very much similar to designing printer applications.
+The only difference is the additional callback support provided for the scan command.
 Since this support is added in PAPPL, you as a manufacturer do not need to worry about this implementation as well.

 Hence refer to <a href="../02-designing-printer-drivers/">Tutorial to Design Printer Drivers</a> and follow the same for Designing Scanner Applications as well.